 Click these blocks to test a couple of times.

-To make the heart start off solid and visible, add a "clear graphic effects" block above the "show" block.
+Make the heart start off solid and visible,

 This example uses 0.03 seconds.

-Change the time in the wait block to 0.1 seconds.
+change the time in the wait block 0.1 seconds.

 Next, program the clones to animate.